kapolos/react-godfather/README.md

 # React-Godfather
 > "Look ma, no Hooks!"

-**React-Godfather aims to explore an alternative mental model for functional components.**
+**React-Godfather aims to explore an alternative mental model for function components.**
 It adds a thin layer between your shiny components and React, quietly instrumenting things behind the scenes - and it wants to make you an offer you can't refuse.